Music Brings Life is grateful to other community-based organizations (CBO) and businesses that have and continue to support our mission.

 Since 1992, the Sickle Cell Thalassemia Patients Network (SCTPN) has been providing education, advocacy, referral services, and support for individuals and families living with sickle cell disease, thalassemia (Cooley’s anemia), and other inherited blood disorders.

-- improve the quality of life for individuals and families living with sickle cell disease, thalassemia and other hemoglobin disorders through education, advocacy and support interactions.
+SCTPN is dedicated to improving the quality of life for individuals and families living with sickle cell disease and other inherited blood disorders.